 Produced in a limited edition of 2012 pieces in white and 2012 in black, the new Fortis Spacematic 2012 (ref.
 623.10.41 L01) will be officially presented on March 24th, 2011 at Baselworld 2011 trade show.

-The Swiss watchmaker once again widens its family of Spacematic watches with a limited edition model.
+Fortis once again widens its Spacematic family of “aviators” with a limited edition model.

-The new model looks very much like a re-edition of their last year’s Cargo model that accompanied a low budget Swiss sci-fi movie with the same name.
+The new model looks like a re-edition of their last year’s Cargo model that accompanied a low budget Swiss sci-fi movie with the same name.
 With its Bauhaus-like exterior, it may be considered a nice alternative to a similarly styled Mondaine three-hander with day and date display (well, at least to those, who always liked that clean, organic appearance of a Mondaine watch, but wanted something more legible with a nice set of Arabic numerals to make reading time easier).

 Like the model mentioned above, the Fortis Spacematic 2012 is equipped with the well-known Sellita SW220 automatic movement with an add-on module that makes day/date indication possible.
-Being basically a clone of ETA 2824-2, the mechanism offers a combination of good build quality and acceptable timekeeping, just don’t expect it to perform as good as a COSC-certified chronometer from a major Swiss-based brand.
+Being a clone of ETA 2824-2, the mechanism offers a combination of good build quality and acceptable timekeeping, just don’t expect it to perform as good as a COSC-certified chronometer from a major Swiss-based brand.

-The movement is placed inside the same 40 mm stainless steel case that is ergonomically shaped and allows its owner to wear the watch with any type of attire although I probably wouldn’t take the piece to a rave party: the colorful members of the last year’s G-Shock Mirror-Metallic DW6900NB would probably be better for the task.
+The movement is placed inside the same 40 mm stainless steel case that is ergonomically shaped and allows its owner to wear the Spacematic 2012 with any type of attire although I probably wouldn’t take the piece to a rave party: the colorful members of the last year’s G-Shock Mirror-Metallic DW6900NB would probably be better for the task.